AI-nsley69/portfolio/README.md

 Only load in the specific font weights - Less data to be fetched Calculate size of images & scale them accordingly - Previously, the images were larger than they were displayed, causing extra data to be transferred
-Lazy load images - Doesn't wait for the images to load in at first
+Lazy load images - Doesn't wait for the images to load in at first Minify content during gh pages deploy - Reduces data to send to the client, strips comments, newlines, whitespaces etc that are unnecessary
 ```

 TODO: